aarons-demo-code/2016-MetaChannels/README.md

-# 2016-MetaChannels
+# MetaChannels

-Code samples from a talk about channels over channels in Go
+Code samples from a talk about channels over channels in Go.
+I first gave this talk at a Go (Golang) remote meetup.